Table of Contents

 As for the wines, Silver Oak began in the 1970s with the vision to focus on varietal, Cabernet Sauvignon, aged exclusively in American oak and intended to cellar for decades to come.
 The inaugural 1962 vintage saw just 1,000 cases made, and that dedication to Cabernet Sauvignon continues today.
 In the last few decades, however, Silver Oak has acquired or created new brands including Twomey, Timeless, and Ovid, with Pinot Noir and Sauvignon Blanc now part of the family cellar.

-Highlight: Award-winning winery and vineyards with a clear commitment to sustainability, including using solar power, promoting biodiversity, and strict sourcing policies.
+Highlights: Award-winning winery and vineyards with a clear commitment to sustainability, including using solar power, promoting biodiversity, and strict sourcing policies.

 St. Supéry won a Green Medal in the Environment category at the 2018 Sustainable Winegrowing Leadership Awards, and for good reason.
 Achieving Napa Green Land certification in 2008 and Napa Green Winery certification in 2012, St. Supéry has more than 1,595 acres of land, two thirds of which they leave untouched, so as to promote biodiversity.